Summer Law Fellowship

-Application Instructions & Deadlines
+Application Instructions & Deadline

 To qualify for a deadline, you must submit the online application form by 11:59PM eastern time on the deadline.
 All supporting materials must also be received by the deadline.

 All applicants are required to complete the online application available by clicking here.
 In addition to the online application, there are supplemental materials that must be sent via mail, email or fax using the contact information below.
 Summer Law Fellowship applicants must submit an official transcript and letter of recommendation.
 Please view the application check list below for detailed instructions.

 Please keep in mind that your application will not be passed on to the Admissions Committee for review until all of the required materials have been received.